GermanDiFrancesco/GermanDiFrancesco/README.md

 - 👋 Hi, I’m @GermanDiFrancesco
-- 👀 I’m interested in Web Development and i love Game Developement and Design
+- 👀 I’m interested in Web Development, React, Game Developement and Design
-- 🌱 I’m currently practicing front end
+- 🌱 I’m currently practicing React.js
-- 👨🏻‍💻 I'm Working for CANDS
+- 👨🏻‍💻 I'mcurrenly Working for CANDS

 <!---
 GermanDiFrancesco/GermanDiFrancesco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.